 Here are ways the McCall Center works with the Pacific community:

-- Connect students and policy makers for activities that satisfy the Civic Engagement requirement for undergraduate students.
+- Connects students and policy makers for activities that satisfy the Civic Engagement requirement for undergraduate students

-- Bringing policy makers to campus and the Forest Grove community.
+- Brings policymakers to campus and the Forest Grove community

-- Cosponsoring events series at which students, the larger community, and policy makers can interact.
+- Cosponsors events series at which students, the larger community, and policymakers can interact

-- Working with students to create projects that combine academic analysis and work with policy making processes.
+- Works with students to create projects that combine academic analysis and work with policy making processes

-The Director of the McCall Center, Dr. Jim Moore, works to make all this happen.
-Dr. Moore is one of the most widely used political analysts in the Pacific Northwest, cited in over 3200 newspaper and magazine articles, interviewed over 5000 times, and appearing frequently on television and radio to explain the political events of the day.
-He uses his connections in the political world to connect Pacific and policy makers in Oregon, Washington, and Washington, D.C.
+The director of the McCall Center, Jim Moore, works to make all this happen.
+Dr. Moore is one of the most widely used political analysts in the Pacific Northwest, cited in more than 6,000 newspaper and magazine articles and appearing frequently on television and radio to explain the political events of the day.
+He uses his connections in the political world to connect Pacific and policymakers in Oregon, Washington and Washington, D.C.